Lang Theater Productions

-The Skybridge Art and Sound Space is curated by students in the the Skybridge Curatorial Project (SCP), a workshop/seminar class offered each semester and a vibrant and exciting workshop for visual arts and critical thinking.
+The Skybridge Art and Sound Space is curated by students in the the Skybridge Curatorial Courses, a workshop/seminar class offered each semester.
+It is a vibrant and exciting workshop for visual studies and critical thinking.
 In this course, students work in several distinct aspects of management of the gallery space: developing exhibition concepts, producing informational materials, public relations, installation, and archiving.
 Field trips to museums and art galleries and readings in curatorial practices enrich the class and provide background knowledge for exhibition projects.

-For more information about the Skybridge Curatorial Project, contact firstname.lastname@example.org.
+For more information about the Skybridge Curatorial courses, contact email@example.com.